STMicroelectronics/fp-sns-datalog2/Utilities/HSDPython_SDK/README_Linux.md

 	- **dos2unix HSDPython_SDK_install.sh HSDPython_SDK_install_noGUI.sh HSDPython_SDK_uninstall.sh**
 	- **chmod 777 HSDPython_SDK_install.sh HSDPython_SDK_install_noGUI.sh HSDPython_SDK_uninstall.sh**

 - Install the SDK by launching **./HSDPython_SDK_install.sh**.
-The script will install all the wheels with teh required dependencies and will create and enable a virtual environment.
+The script will install all the wheels with the required dependencies and will create and enable a virtual environment.

 	- If you are behind a proxy server you must launch the installer script in this way: **./HSDPython_SDK_install.sh http://usr_name:password@proxyserver_name:port**
 	- If you have special characters in your password you will have to replace them with their correspondent hex representation.
 E.g. '&' --> %26